waynodiablo/Oystercard/further_javascript/walkthroughs/02_angular_modules.md

 var toDoApp = angular.module('toDoApp', []);
 ```

-> What is the empty array for?
+> The first argument is the name of the module.
+What is the empty array for?

 Now that we've declared our top-level module, we need to wire it up with the HTML we wrote.
 Remember to include the `app.js` in our HTML first: